-The Office of Treasury Services (“OTS”) serves as UConn’s public finance department, and professionally and prudently issues, invests and disburses UConn 2000 bond funds, and also acts as the compliance department for UConn 2000 and other tax-exempt debt pursuant to the rules and regulations of the Internal Revenue Service, the Securities and Exchange Commission, the Municipal Securities Rulemaking Board, State Law, the indentures and other financing documents, and other entities.
+The Office of Treasury Services (“OTS”) sits within the Office of the AVP of Financial Operations and Controller and serves as UConn’s public finance department, and professionally and prudently issues, invests and disburses UCONN 2000 bond funds, and also acts as the compliance department for UCONN 2000 and other tax-exempt debt pursuant to the rules and regulations of the Internal Revenue Service, the Securities and Exchange Commission, the Municipal Securities Rulemaking Board, State Law, the indentures and other financing documents, and other entities.

 Debt Management Responsibilities

-The Office of Treasury Service manages the issuance of UConn 2000 debt, and disbursements of UConn 2000 debt proceeds pursuant to the indentures, state law, the U.S. Internal Revenue Service, the Securities and Exchange Commission and other regulatory requirements.
-Treasury Services actively issues and manages the University’s debt, in a prudent and cost-effective manner, negotiating favorable interest rates and other financing terms, in conjunction with the State Office of the Treasurer, pursuant to the UConn 2000 Act.
+OTS manages the issuance of UCONN 2000 debt, and disbursements of UCONN 2000 debt proceeds pursuant to the indentures, state law, the U.S. Internal Revenue Service, the Securities and Exchange Commission and other regulatory requirements.
+OTS actively issues and manages the University’s debt, in a prudent and cost-effective manner, negotiating favorable interest rates and other financing terms, in conjunction with the State Office of the Treasurer, pursuant to the UCONN 2000 Act.
 OTS establishes debt service and payments thereof; administers the bond funds, oversees the Bond Trustee accounts, Paying Agent, Checking Account and Investment bank relationships, and oversees the University’s credit rating agency relationships.
 The efficiency with which OTS operates its debt management program directly affects the debt service costs paid for by UConn students and/or Connecticut taxpayers.
 The department oversees development of the SEC required Official Statements and other financing documents, and actively prices and structures the bond issues.
-Treasury Services refunds outstanding bond providing money to UConn and the State through debt service savings.
-Treasury Services supervises bond counsel in developing the Supplemental Indentures for the Executive Vice President for Administration and Chief Financial Officer for submission to the Board of Trustees and the State Governor pursuant to the Indentures and State Law.
+OTS refunds outstanding bond providing money to UConn and the State through debt service savings.
+OTS supervises bond counsel in developing the Supplemental Indentures for the Executive Vice President for Administration and Chief Financial Officer for submission to the Board of Trustees and the State Governor pursuant to the Indentures and State Law.
 OTS also oversees bond proceeds reallocations pursuant to the act and prepares the formal amendments to the Indentures with bond counsel.

 Cash Management Responsibilities

-The Manager of Treasury Services is an Indenture Authorized Officer and disburses and invests bond proceeds.
-OTS acts as the clearinghouse for all UConn 2000 debt transactions with cash inflows and outflows totaling billions of dollars.
+OTS acts as the clearinghouse for all UCONN 2000 debt transactions with cash inflows and outflows totaling billions of dollars.
 OTS directs the disposition and investment of all bond funds totaling billions of dollars including refunding escrows.
 OTS supervises and directs the creation of the appropriate bond fund trustee bank accounts; paying agent bank accounts; checking accounts; and investment bank accounts, and administers the same.
 OTS oversees the UConn 2000 banking relationships, and the coordination of banking and cash management activities with the State Treasurer’s Office.

 Indenture and Regulatory Compliance Responsibilities